 S4A Late Collection Policy

-Ensuring the smooth conclusion of your child’s session is crucial at S4A.
-We kindly remind parents/carers of their responsibility to collect their child promptly, with the latest collection time being 6:00 pm.
+Ensuring the smooth conclusion of your child’s session is crucial to us at S4A.
+We kindly remind parents and carers of their responsibility to collect their child promptly, with the latest collection time being 18:00.

-Please be aware that a late collection charge of £5.00 per child will be applied for each 10 minutes of lateness after 6pm.
+Please be aware that a late collection charge of £5.00 per 10 minutes per child will be applied for collections after the final session end.

-For your child’s safety, it is essential that each of our Wraparound Care settings have updated Emergency Contact information.
-Ensure these contacts are individuals authorised for communication in case you are unable to arrive by the close of the club.
+For your child’s safety, it is essential that each of our Wraparound Care settings have up-to-date emergency contact information.
+Please ensure that these contacts are individuals authorised for communication, in case you are unable to arrive by the close of the club.

 Should a child be persistently collected later than the agreed time (more than 3 times in one-half term), S4A reserves the right to withdraw the child’s place from any supervision.